Amplitudes in persistence theory: Amplitudes on abelian categories

+In what follows, we often refer to the shift amplitude along a cone generated by one element as \define{shift along a vector} $v$.
+Note that the shift amplitude $\shift$ does not need to be finite, in general.
+To see this it is enough to consider a module that persists forever in the direction of the cone. \end{definition}

 We now study in detail the relation between amplitudes and noise systems.
 In particular, we will show that noise systems and amplitudes are the same by way of an adjunction.
-With this goal, we begin by defining the category of noise systems.